wl-net/dataview/automation/README.md

 ----

 Controllers contain a list of deciders, specific directions for automators to perform, and metadata tying automators and deciders together.
 The current implementation defines special "through" classes that contain the configuration and actions for Deciders and Automators.
 The goal here is to reduce the amount of logic placed in the controller and defer it to the implementation of specific deciders.
 Deciders are evalulated in a priority based order.

+Examples of specific rules that can be implemented in dataview:

+* If it is after 9am and before 5pm, set status to away, otherwise set status to online
+* If it is after 10pm and before 6am, turn the lights off.
+* When there is no motion

 Speaker Control
 ----